isabella232/data-workbench.en-1/help/home/c-get-started/c-exp-data-seg-exp/t-config-sgts-expt.md

   </tr>
   <tr>
    <td colname="col1"> Output Format </td>
    <td colname="col2"> The metric or dimension data to be exported for each Level element.
 If the output is a tab-delimited file, the fields should be separated by Tab characters, and the format should end with the appropriate new-line characters.
-For more information, see <a href="../../../home/c-get-started/c-exp-data-seg-exp/c-abt-otpt-frmt.md#concept-ac7e24d1374a4b418365db7cc98c361e" format="dita" scope="local"> About the Output Format </a>. </td>
+For more information, see <a href="../../../home/c-get-started/c-exp-data-seg-exp/c-abt-otpt-frmt.md#concept-ac7e24d1374a4b418365db7cc98c361e"> About the Output Format </a>. </td>
   </tr>
   <tr>
    <td colname="col1"> Schedule End Time </td>